 One of TrendSpider’s most dynamic features is the ability to set price alerts on indicators and trendlines.
 We have now upgraded the system to allow users to set alerts on individual bands on the Bollinger Band.
 Follow these steps to set up your first alert!

-Step Two: In order the create the alert and customize the settings, right click on the line and click the “Create alert at this line” box.
+In order the create the alert and customize the settings, right-click on the line and click the “Create alert at this line” box.

 Adding a Multi-Time Frame Twist